Today: 10:00 AM - 5:00 PM

 Freshman & sophomores can choose a subject: marine technology or population ecology.
 The marine technology group focuses on ocean exploration, and the technology used to overcome the challenges associated with it.
 For the final project, students work in teams to construct a remotely operated vehicle (ROV).
 The Population Ecology group will be determining how STEM is used by biologists to protect the most at risks species.
 One effective way biologists protect species is through population ecology - study of how the population sizes of species groups change over time.
 Students will build drones, a tool used to study animal populations, within groups and lead discussions on how drones can help monitor the Long Island Sound ecosystem.

 Junior year TeMPEST students are focusing on energy - where we get it, how we use it, and how to improve our consumption.
 Students learn about various sources of conventional and alternative energy through outdoor research, site visits, and engineering projects which include wind turbine construction, passive solar modeling, and solar car construction.
 Juniors in TeMPEST also prepare for life beyond high school with workshops and conversations with experts as well as a three-day spring college visit.

 Seniors have the unique opportunity to participate in a paid internship at The Maritime Aquarium.
 The internship experience is customized to each students interests.
 Students get to work alongside experts in the department path they've chosen, which provides them with an intensive real-world work experience.

 In order to be part of this internship program, students have to complete at minimum one year of the program.

 No, Tempest is fully funded through the generosity of the following:

-All 9th- and 10th-grade students in the Norwalk and Stamford public schools who have an interest in science, technology, engineering or math are encouraged to apply!
+All 9th- and 10th-grade students in Norwalk public schools who have an interest in science, technology, engineering or math are encouraged to apply!

 TeMPEST is a competitive program with limited space.
 We ask students to submit a completed application along with a letter of recommendation from a teacher or mentor.